alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

 - text, images, video, any digital content
 - what makes the web the "web"
 - html : hypertext markup language
-- hyperlinks (links) : erferences betweeen hypertext resources
+- hyperlinks (links) : references betweeen hypertext resources
 - ability to link HT is what makes interactivity possible

 Transfer Protocall (TP)